The Clarence Hollow Farmers' Market is located between Salt and Ransom Roads, in Clarence NY - just 5.8 miles east of Transit Road.

 In addition to the our participating vendors, we also feature our Market Row:

-- The Country Store - where we sell a variety of New York State products, including eggs, cheese, jams/jellies, sauces, spices and maple syrup, bread mixes, dresssings, chocolates and more.
+- The Country Store - where we sell a variety of New York State products, including eggs, cheese, jams/jellies, sauces, mustard, dressings, pastas and more.

 - Vivian's Wine Haus - featuring a different New York State winery each week, offering both wine sampling and sales.
 Visit our Events page to view the Winery Schedule, for a full list of participating wineries.

-- The Snack Shack by the Clarence Center Coffee Co. & Cafe - offering an assortment of breakfast and lunch sandwiches, as well as soups, snacks and beverages.
+- The Snack Shack by Wicked Stewart - offering an assortment of breakfast and lunch offerings, as well as snacks and beverages.